• Proposed

 Conservation Actions

 Further research is required on this species.
-Surveys are required to re-located the species, and to get a better idea of its full distribution and abundance.
+Surveys are required to re-locate the species, and to get a better idea of its full distribution and abundance.
 Such research can also give a clearer indication as to the ecology of the species too.
 Taxonomic work to confirm its genus could also be conducted.

 Use and Trade